Sanders And Warren Stand Together: Takeaways From Tuesday's Democratic Debate

 As the full 150-minute marathon unfolded, Sanders and Warren were often beset literally from all those on either side of them.
 The framing was largely determined by the CNN moderators, who wanted to know if the other candidates thought Sanders' and Warren's ideas about "Medicare for All" and aggressive action on climate change were out of the mainstream — or just too pronounced to attract swing voters in 2020.

-That theme brought some of the more marginal candidates suddenly to the fore, with the first-to-declare, former Maryland Rep. John Delaney, having far more air time than in the summer's early round.
+That theme brought some of the more marginal candidates suddenly to the fore, with the first-to-declare, former Maryland Rep. John Delaney having far more air time than in the summer's early round.

-Delaney used it to tout his business experience and centrism repeatedly, but that opened him up to Warren's zinger-of-the-night: "I don't understand why anybody goes to all the trouble of running for president of the United States just to talk about what we really can't do and shouldn't fight for."
+Delaney used it to tout his business experience and centrism repeatedly, but that opened him up to Warren's zinger of the night: "I don't understand why anybody goes to all the trouble of running for president of the United States just to talk about what we really can't do and shouldn't fight for."

 It may have been a prepared line, but it burst out in a moment of apparent exasperation that made it all the more effective.

-Note: A previous version of this story incorrectly said last month's presidential debates were held in Charlotte, N.C.
-They were held in Miami.